 My dissertation, “Destructive Creation: The Unintended Consequences of the Rise of Finance” approached this through two extended case studies, examining why Britain and France reacted so differently to the post-liberalization cycle of credit-fueled boom and debt-fueled recession during the late-1980s and early-1990s.
 I argued that France recoiled from the instability and inequality generated by its 1980s credit boom while Britain did not, leading to particularly divergent attitudes toward household debt in the late 1990s and 2000s.
 That dissertation has been substantially rewritten, expanded to include Germany, and turned into my first book, “The Great Debt Transformation,”published in 2016 with Palgrave Macmillan.

-In addition to these theoretically informed solo projects, I am also involved in a collaborative investigation of the political economy of housing bubbles as well as numerous policy-oriented works concerning European financial integration and macroeconomic governance.
-Broadly speaking, this research is (1) generally focused on empirically puzzles relevant to both academia and policymakers, (2) fundamentally interdisciplinary, drawing from literature and traditions in Political Science, Economics, and Sociology, and (3) methodologically eclectic, deploying a mix of quantitative and qualitative approaches.
+Broadly speaking, all of my research is (1) generally focused on empirically puzzles relevant to both academia and policymakers, (2) fundamentally interdisciplinary, drawing from literature and traditions in Political Science, Economics, and Sociology, and (3) methodologically eclectic, deploying a mix of quantitative and qualitative approaches.

 A partial list of publications (with links where possible) is below:

-“The Great Debt Transformation: Households, Financialization, and Policy Responses,” Palgrave MacMillan, Forthcoming (2016)
+“The Great Debt Transformation: Households, Financialization, and Policy Responses,” Palgrave MacMillan, 2016.

 “Who’s Borrowing?
 Credit Encouragement vs. Credit Mitigation in National Financial Systems,” Politics & Society, 2015